Spratm-Asleaf/TVLAP-KF/README.md

 ***See Also***

-Please refer to another application-oriented paper for more details of using TVLAP-KF in practice:
+Please refer to another application-oriented paper for more details and practical issues of using TVLAP-KF in practice:

 https://github.com/Spratm-Asleaf/Range-Correction